JurgenR/aioslsk/docs/source/MESSAGES.rst

 PrivateChatMessage (Code 22)
 ----------------------------

-Send or receive a private message
+Send or receive a private message.
+The ``chat_id`` should be used in the :ref:`PrivateChatMessageAck` message to acknowledge the message has been received.
+If the acknowledgement is not sent the server will repeat the message on the next logon.
+The ``is_direct`` boolean indicates whether it is the first attempt to send the message, if the server retries then this parameter will be false.

 :Code: 22 (0x16)
+:Status: USED
 :Send:
    1. **string**: username
    2. **string**: message